Deferred Payment Scheme

 Interest, fees and charges will continue to be added to your outstanding debt held with the council until the debt has been repaid in full.

-If your deferred payment has a top-up attached to it, you may be required to move home if you no longer have the means of paying this, alternatively, a third party could decide to pay this top up for you.
-We would suggest that you contact your social worker to discuss this once you have been told when your equity limit will be reached.
+If your deferred payment has a top-up attached to it, you may need to move to a room or home that does not require a top up.
+A third party could decide to pay this top up for you.
+You should contact your social worker to discuss this once you have been told when your equity limit will be reached.

-You can end the loan agreement at any time, for example if you sell your home, but you must then pay back the full loan straight away.
-If you do not choose to end the agreement, it will end when you die and the loan will need to be repaid within 90 days.
+You can end the DPS at any time, but you must then pay back the full debt straight away.
+If you do not choose to end the agreement, it will end when you pass away.

 The council can end the deferred payment if